WilliamShen02/udp-tcp-chat/README.md

 There are two pairs of client-server applications.
 One is implemented using TCP sockets and the other using UDP sockets.
 Please use them accordingly since, for example, a UDP client cannot work with a running TCP server.

-Here are the TCP server: (link) and the TCP client (link) applications.
+Here are the TCP server: [TCP Server](https://github.com/WilliamShen02/udp-tcp-chat/raw/main/executable/chatserver_tcp) and the TCP client [TCP Client](https://github.com/WilliamShen02/udp-tcp-chat/raw/main/executable/chatclient_tcp) applications.
-Here are the UDP server: (link) and the UDP client (link) applications.
+Here are the UDP server: [UDP Server](https://github.com/WilliamShen02/udp-tcp-chat/raw/main/executable/chatserver_udp) and the UDP client (https://github.com/WilliamShen02/udp-tcp-chat/raw/main/executable/chatclient_udp) applications.

 After downloading the executable files, please look at the instructions for use as follows.